callstack/react-native-fbads/README.md

 #### iOS

-You can get IDFA from the iOS device using third party tool.
-There is a wide selection of apps with the capability on the App Store.
-You can get IDFA directly from the iOS simulator by running this command: `xcrun simctl list 'devices' 'booted'`.
+You can get IDFA from the iOS device using a third party app from the App Store.
+For simulators IDFA can be obtained by running this command: `xcrun simctl list 'devices' 'booted'`.

 **Note**: Simulator must be booted.